-‘Poetic Nights’ combines the fine arts of both calligraphy and fabric design in a handmade pillowcase, with an original design inspired by Arabic poetry.
-This wonderful item will provide a warm and creative touch to the bedroom, with the lyrical content and meaning allowing poetic dreams to appear.
+‘Poetic nights’ combines the fine arts of both calligraphy and fabric design in a handmade pillowcase, with an original design inspired by Arabic poetry.
+Artist Ayed Arafah reflects on how the occupation also takes part of the body and mind; to protect his dreams from this violence, he often reads poetry before sleeping.
+That’s why he made these pillow cases: to provide a warm and creative touch to the bedroom, with the lyrical content and meaning allowing poetic dreams to appear.

 - Ayed Arafeh (PS)

 Ayed Arafah was born in Jerusalem and grew up in Dheisheh refugee camp.
 Nowadays, he works and lives in Ramallah.
 He has a BA degree in contemporary visual art from The International Academy of Art and a BA in social work from Al Quds Open University.
 Combining classic and contemporary media, he explores the conceptual image that aims to motivate a better understanding about the self (my self and others) in relation with society’s issues related to politics, culture and economics.
 His aim is to engage with different levels of society.

 Tailor George Qarra’a (Bethlehem, PS)